-Soda Bread is surprisingly easy and versatile, a simple staple that has stood the test of time as an Irish classic.
+Surprisingly easy and versatile, this delicious bread has stood the test of time as an Irish classic.
+I love to eat it with homemade soup!
 A yeast-free, no fuss bread, this is my kind of recipe!
 Almond meal, chia seeds and eggs make a texture much like traditional bread, and it’s grain-free for those of you who miss your comfort foods.
 It came out moist and delicious with a distinctive flavor – wonderful on its own.
 Try it with grass-fed butter and a warm bowl of soup.
 Feel free to change it by adding other tasty things like olives, rosemary, and herbs.
 This time I added spring onions!

 Authentic soda bread was once baked in a pot over a fire, when Irish country folk had only stone ground wheat and buttermilk, no yeast, and no ovens in their homes.
 By adding eggs, sugar, caraway, or butter to a traditional recipe, they could create a loaf fit for a Sunday brunch.
 Sweetener is optional.
 Make sure your ingredients are at room temperature when you start, otherwise it does not rise well when baking.
 Wrap this bread well and refrigerate for 5 days.
 Or freeze it with a bit of parchment paper between the slices for up to 3 months.
 Makes one roundish loaf, or you can bake it in a 7 x 3-inch loaf pan.

 Dust with almond meal to form a roundish loaf with your hands.
 Sprinkle with seeds if you like.

 - 3 large eggs (165 grams) at room temperature

 - 1/4 cup white chia seeds.
 Measure first, then grind if possible for a lighter loaf